-(Sporadic Goiter; Simple Goiter; Nodular Enlargement of the Thyroid Gland )En Español (Spanish Version)
+(Sporadic Goiter; Simple Goiter; Nodular Enlargement of the Thyroid Gland)

 - Regular use of medications such as lithium, propylthiouracil, phenylbutazone, or aminoglutethimide

-- Regular intake of substances (goitrogens) that inhibit production of thyroid hormone—Some common goitrogens include foods such as cabbage, turnips, brussel sprouts, seaweed, and millet.
+- Taking a lot of substances (goitrogens) that inhibit production of thyroid hormone—common goitrogens include foods such as cabbage, turnips, Brussels sprouts, seaweed, and millet

-- Iodine deficiency—Iodine deficiency is very rare in the US and other developed countries, due to the use of iodized table salt.
-However, iodine deficiency is a primary cause of goiter in other parts of the world, particularly in mountainous areas, or areas that experience heavy rainfall or flooding.
+- Iodine deficiency—Iodine deficiency is rare in the United States and other developed countries, due to the use of iodized table salt; this is a primary cause of goiter in other parts of the world, particularly in mountainous areas, or areas that experience heavy rainfall or flooding

 - Family history of goiter

 - History of radiation therapy to head or neck, especially during childhood

 SymptomsNontoxic goiters usually do not have noticeable symptoms, unless they become very large.
 Symptoms may include:

 - Breathing difficulties, coughing, or wheezing with large goiter

 - Difficulty swallowing with large goiter